Update: 30th September 2021

-As we are currently not able to run face-to-face courses, we have been preparing to deliver via Zoom.
-As this is a new venture, numbers will be reduced to allow us to provide sufficient support for participants.
-In our new modular structure, courses will last for a maximum of 2.5 hours.
-Online courses are also available as an alternative to our training programme.
+During the autumn we will continue to deliver our courses via Zoom, this will be reviewed at the start of 2022.
+In our new modular structure, courses will last for a maximum of 3 hours.
+Online courses are also available as an alternative to our training programme and recordings of previous courses are available via our BEAR Training Recordings Canvas course.

 Advanced Research Computing provides a variety of workshops and short courses to help researchers at the University develop their IT skills and make the most of technology available to them for their research.
 Introduction to BlueBEAR provides both a general introduction to high performance computing and using our HPC system BlueBEAR.
 Introduction to Linux gives attendees an overview of Linux commands that facilitate work on BEAR Linux systems.
 More information about BEAR's approach to training can be found in our current Training Strategy document.